Demian Voorhagen: Strategic Entrepreneurial Growth

 31:14.18 – Demian Voorhagen

-I just remember going to the cinema and actually having trading positions open and then during the movie like every 30 minutes at check because there was a market opening or an event happening I wanted to check my positions and after the movie you have to check your positions and adjust yours.
-Stop loss takes profits and it kind of starts really becoming something that you just breathe.and that’s not something that I want to keep doing when I’m working on projects.
-I can work and make an impact and if I don’t work.
+I just remember going to the cinema and actually having trading positions open.
+Then during the movie like every 30 minutes I check because there was a market opening or an event happening.
+I wanted to check my positions and after the movie you have to check your positions and adjust your stop loss, takes profits.

 Yeah, be present.